kelloggm/cs-490-website/week1-getting-started.md

 * [Installing Visual Studio Code](#installing-visual-studio-code-vscode)
 * [Hello, World in TypeScript](#getting-started-with-typescript)

-If you run into any difficulties following any of these steps, please post (in a non-private question) on Piazza.
+If you run into any difficulties following any of these steps, please post (in a non-private question) on CampusWire.

 # Installing NodeJS